pytorch/xla/README.md

 Then run `test/run_tests.sh` and `test/cpp/run_tests.sh` to verify the setup is working.

-# PyTorch/XLA API And Best Practice
+# PyTorch/XLA API And Best Practices

 Please check out the [API Guideline](API_GUIDE.md) for the best practices to write models to run on TPU & TPU Pod devices.